sergeybezlepkin/vpn-wireguard-webui/eng/README.md

 ```

 `Save the final file compose.yml by pressing Ctrl + O. Enter the name of the file - compose.yml - and confirm saving `

-## (Optional) Edit variables in the compose.yml file

-- In the `LANG=ru` environment variable you can change the interface language.
-Available options: en, ua, ru, tr, no, pl, fr, de, ca, es, ko, vi, nl, is, pt, chs, cht, it, th, hi, ja, si.
-- In the `PORT=48999` environment variable, you can specify a convenient port.
-For example, select a free port from the ranges 48658-48999 or 49001-49150.
-- In the `WG_DEFAULT_ADDRESS=10.45.0.x` environment variable, you can change the second octet of the address to 8 or 6.
-For example, you would get 10.8.0.x or 10.6.0.x.
-- After making the necessary changes, save the compose.yml file.

 ## Add rules to the iptables firewall and enable IP Forward.